A Compact Index for Order-Preserving Pattern Matching: Data representation and search algorithm

-Having chosen a representation for $T_o$ we now consider the problem of compactly storing the information in $\Tdelta[1,n]$.
-We do not need to search inside $\Tdelta$ however, during the verification phase, we do need to extract (decompress) the values in random portions of $\Tdelta$.
-For this reason we split $\Tdelta$ in blocks of size $B$ (ie the same size used for the blocks in the \csa\ of $T_o$) and we compress each block independently.
-The $k$-th block consists of the subsequence $\Tdelta[kB+1,kB+B]$, except for the last block which has size $n \bmod B$.
+We do not use an index for $\Tdelta$.
+However, during the verification phase we need to extract (decompress) the values in random portions of $\Tdelta$.
+For this reason we split $\Tdelta$ into blocks of size $B$ (i.e., the same size used for the blocks in the \csa\ of $T_o$) and we compress each block independently.
+The $k$-th block consists of the subsequence $\Tdelta[kB+1,kB+B]$, except for the last block which has size $(n \bmod B)$.
 Additionally, we use a header storing the starting position of each block.
-Hence, given a block number we can decompress it in $\Oh(B)$ time.
+Hence, given a block index we can decompress it in $\Oh{B}$ time.

 To compactly represent a block of $\Tdelta$ we take advantage of the fact that the corresponding values in $T_o$ are available during compression and decompression.
-Recalling the definition of $\Tdelta[i]$ in~\eqref{eq:Tdeltadef}, we partition the values in $T$ into three classes: \begin{enumerate} \item those such that $T[i] = \min T[i_q,i]$ are called {\it minimal}; \item those such that $T[i] = \max T[i_q,i]$ are called {\it maximal}; \item all other values are called {\it intermediate}. \end{enumerate} The class of a value can be easily determined by both compressor and decompressor: minimal values are those such that $\Tdelta[i]=0$; maximal values are those such that $\Tdelta[i]\neq 0$ and $T[i-\Tdelta[i]]=\max T[i_q, i-1]$; all other values are intermediate.
+Recalling the definition of $\Tdelta[i]$ in~\eqref{eq:Tdeltadef}, we partition the values in $T$ into three classes: \begin{enumerate}[itemsep=-0.1cm,topsep=-0.1cm] \item those such that $T[i] < \min T[i_q,i-1]$ are called {\it minimal}; \item those such that $T[i] > \max T[i_q,i-1]$ are called {\it maximal}; \item all other values are called {\it intermediate}. \end{enumerate} The class of $T[i]$ can be determined by both compressor and decompressor, the latter using $T_o[i]$, before it is (de)coded.
 For each block we define